Janisroz/Rock-Paper-Scissors/README.md

 ### End Game Modal

-This section is displayed upon ending of the game
+This section is displayed upon end of the game

 ![A image of the end game modal](docs/images/end-game-modal.jpg)